This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Deadpan Snarker: Occasionally to Hikaru and Prunce.

 - Dumb Muscle: How she is seen by her race's culture.
-She is given the lowest rank due to being unable to work with society's AI and relatively more physical strength to the point she is capable of running without getting exhausted.
+She is given the lowest rank due to being unable to work with society's AI, and due to her time spent on Earth, she has relatively more physical strength (as in, she can walk for extended periods of time without running out of breath).
+By the end, she becomes something of a Genius Bruiser due to Saman's overreliance on AI for knowledge, introducing the concept of "school" to her people.

-- Exotic Eye Designs: Has stars in her pupils.
+- Exotic Eye Designs: Has stars in her pupils, as with the rest of her species.

 - Fashionable Asymmetry: Wears one glove in her civilian clothing and, like Cure Star, one stocking as Cure Milky.